NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 These show that Muhammad just copy-pasted random lore and fables floating around at the time.

-# Surah 2: 102-103
+# Surah 2: 104

+**New topic**: Allah is the servant of Muhammad.

 > Say not (to the Messenger) words of ambiguous import, but words of respect

+This verse is apparently Allah giving rules specifically to benefit Muhammad, to not annoy him.
+[It's one of many verses that shows that "Allah" is just a puppet Muhammad used to make his own life more pleasant.](/quran-and-hadiths#allah-serves-muhammad)

 The word translated "words of ambiguous import" in Arabic is Raina (رَٰعِنَا) and the word translated "words of respect" is Unzurna (ٱنظُرْنَا).
 "Do not say Raina but say Unzurna."

 After consulting [this Quranic dictionary](https://corpus.quran.com/wordbyword.jsp) it seems Raina means "Observe" and Unzurna means "Look".
-So, "don't say 'observe' but say 'look'…"
+Other translations render them "herd us" and "tend to us".

-It seems the translation is taking liberties because the Arabic makes no sense whatsoever.
-So much for a clear and understandable message from God…
+It seems even scholars are unclear on what this means.
+So much for the Quran being clear and understandable.

 # Surah 2: 105

+**New topic**: Bashing Christians and Jews.

 > Neither those who disbelieve from the People of the Scripture [i.e., the Jews and Christians] nor the polytheists wish that any good should be sent down to you from your Lord.